Search Efficient Binary Network Embedding: Experiments

 \subsection{A Case Study on Relevant Paper Search}

-In this subsection, we conduct a case study on relevant paper search on the DBLP citation network.
-We select the paper "Learning Classifiers from Only Positive and Unlabeled Data" published on KDD-2008 as the query paper, which is a highly cited paper on the topic of "Positive Unlabeled Learning".
+In this subsection, we conduct a case study on relevant paper search on the DBLP network.
+We select the paper ``Learning Classifiers from Only Positive and Unlabeled Data" published on KDD-2008 as the query paper, which is a highly cited paper on the topic of ``Positive Unlabeled Learning".
 We retrieve the top-5 similar papers with the node representations learned by DeepWalk+Q, Feature+Q, TADW+Q, NetHash and BinaryNE, by calculating the Hamming distance between the query paper and candidate papers.
 Table~\ref{Res_paperSearch} reports the search results.
-As can be seen, DeepWalk+Q, Feature+Q, TADW+Q and NetHash only retrieve one relevant paper, and no relevant papers are discovered by Feature+Q. By contrast, the proposed BinaryNE algorithm achieves the best search results, with two relevant papers (1 and 5) discovered.
+As can be seen, DeepWalk+Q, Feature+Q, TADW+Q, and NetHash only retrieve one relevant paper, and no relevant papers are discovered by Feature+Q. By contrast, our BinaryNE algorithm achieves the best search results, with two relevant papers (1 and 5) discovered.
+It is worth noting that, as different algorithms use various information sources to measure node similarity, the top 5 relevant papers retrieved by different algorithms may have few intersections.